Emotionally intelligent people have a higher potential to be successful than those who aren’t.

 So how do you become the best possible version of yourself?
 How can you be the co-worker everyone wants on their team?

-Here are the crucial attributes of emotionally intelligent people which are sure to put you on the path to the top:
+Here are the crucial attributes of emotionally intelligent people who are sure to put you on the path to the top:

 Individuals who are able to wait for their emotions to settle before acting are more likely to respond to a situation based on a reason rather than feelings.
 Good self-regulation is evidenced by flexibility, reflection, introspection and comfort with change and uncertainty.